-Ways to Improve Your Social Media Profiles in very quickly and with little effort
+Ways to Improve Your Social Media Profiles in One Hour or Less

 Considering how much time people spend on social media everyday, it’s kind of funny (or is it sad?) that most of us find ourselves too busy to actually update or improve our profiles.
 Many of us have a profile that includes an old email address, an ugly or blurry photo, or, probably the worst of them all, an old job title.
 You’re not making the best impression when your LinkedIn profile says you work at Pepsi, but your Twitter profile has you at Coca-Cola.

 We are busy, but so many improvements to your social media profiles can be made in just a few minutes.
 Below, we take a look at 12 quick ways to improve your profiles that, altogether, shouldn’t take you more than an hour.

 Time to close that game of Solitaire and get to work.

 We’re pretty spoiled by the quality of online images today.
 Gone are the days of visible pixels.
 Today anyone with a smartphone can take a pristine image of just about anything, including their own mug.
 Which is why there’s no excuse for you to have a stretched out, distorted, or pixelated face as the profile photo on any of your social media accounts.
 Not only are these images hard to see and confusing, they reflect poorly on you or your business. (“You couldn’t even be bothered to take one nice photo?
 Either you’re lazy or you suck.”).

 Take a few minutes and optimize your profile photo and your cover photo.
 This means ensuring that photos fall within the dimensions recommended for a certain network.
 Often all it takes is a quick crop.